Helen Brinkel (Lead Kindergarten Teacher)

 She has an Early Childhood degree and Elementary degree from St. Maarten College and her Masters degree in Waldorf Early Childhood Education from Sunbridge College in New York.
 Helen says, “I believe that the early childhood is the most important foundation for a happy life, so I take my work very seriously.
 I’m trying to surround the children with many positive influences in a calm warm homelike atmosphere, so that they can step into the world with confidence and trust.”
 She realizes after her many years teaching children of all abilities and many nationalities, that all children are the same.
 They all need warmth and love.

 Helen is a talented handwork artist and has an ongoing interest in art, music, theater, and cooking.
 Her next project is learning to play the piano!
 Her greatest hope is that her own children Dave (24), Daniel (21), and Martin (17) have happy and fulfilling lives.

-Dana Fleming ( Second Grade Teacher)
+Dana Fleming ( Third Grade Teacher)

 Dana completed her three-year Waldorf Class Teacher Training at Sunbridge College while earning her Foundation Studies Certificate in Austin.
 She took a group of wonderful children from first through fifth grade at a start-up school in the area, and fondly remembers every moment with the children as she tried to balance their time inside and outside the active classroom.

 A German teacher since 1987, she pours a great deal of energy into every type of lesson.
 Dana thrives on the versatility and flexibility teachers must demonstrate at a young school.
 She needed to learn to carve wood and play three kinds of flutes, invent new cooperative games, new ideas for math and German in motion, new knitting projects, and of course the storytelling that forms the core of elementary instruction–to name only a few subjects!